Overview

 Step 2: Choose Lower-Impact Transportation

-For short trips, biking eliminates a car's least efficient operating conditions (cold engine, low speed, frequent stops) entirely, while a plug-in hybrid's savings depend heavily on how much daily driving falls within its electric-only range.
+For short trips, biking skips a car's least efficient operating conditions (cold engine, low speed, frequent stops) altogether.
+A plug-in hybrid's savings, on the other hand, depend heavily on how much of your daily driving falls within its electric-only range.

 The Car vs Bike Calculator compares emissions and cost for a specific trip pattern, and the Plug-in Hybrid Economy Calculator estimates savings based on your daily driving distance relative to electric range.